//

 When must new employees and new supervisors be trained?

-supervisor is anyone with authority to hire, fire, assign, transfer, discipline, or reward other employees.
+supervisor is anyone with the authority to hire, fire, assign, transfer, discipline, or reward other employees.
 A supervisor is also someone with the authority to effectively recommend these actions if exercising that authority requires the use of independent judgment.

 Who is required to complete this training according to California law?